mandrasch/ddev-craftcms-vite/README.md

 - https://nystudio107.com/blog/using-vite-js-next-generation-frontend-tooling-with-craft-cms
 - https://github.com/szenario-fordesigners/craft-vite-starter / https://twitter.com/thomasbendl/status/1628741476355112962
 - More experiments and info about DDEV + vite: https://my-ddev-lab.mandrasch.eu/
+- Thanks to [@superflausch](https://github.com/superflausch) for a quick chat about Codespaces + vite integration

 Connect with the DDEV community on [Discord](https://discord.gg/hCZFfAMc5k)

-Thanks to the DDEV maintainers and DDEV open source community! 💚
+Thanks to the DDEV maintainers and DDEV open source community, especially [Randy Fay](https://github.com/rfay) for suggestions and feedback! 💚